Bone cancer - Ewing sarcoma; Ewing family of tumors; Primitive neuroectodermal tumors (PNET); Bone neoplasm - Ewing sarcoma

 - Whether the child has had treatment for a different cancer before Ewing sarcoma

 - Whether the tumor has just been diagnosed or has come back

 The best chance for cure is with a combination of treatments that includes chemotherapy plus radiation or surgery.

 The treatments needed to fight this disease have many complications.
 Discuss these with your health care provider.

 When to Contact a Medical Professional

 Call your provider if your child has any of the symptoms of Ewing sarcoma.
 An early diagnosis can increase the possibility of a favorable outcome.

-National Comprehensive Cancer Network.
-NCCN clinical practice guidelines in oncology (NCCN guidelines): bone cancer.
-Updated 2016.
+National Comprehensive Cancer Network website.
+NCCN clinical practice guidelines in oncology (NCCN guidelines): Bone cancer.
+Version 2.2022.